• Skip to main content

 Dallas, Texas-based Flexi has been a provider of specialty forklifts for very narrow aisle applications since its founding in 2000.

-Their 6 models of lift trucks are all electric powered.
-And each features an articulating front axle, allowing the mast to rotate 90-degrees to retrieve stock in limited spaces.
+Their 6 models of lift trucks are all electric-powered.
+Each features an articulating front axle, allowing the mast to rotate 90 degrees to retrieve stock in limited spaces.

 Flexi sells its unique specialty forklifts in North America, Central America, and South America.